domschl/torch-transformer-poet/README.md

 11. Northanger Abbey - Jane Austen
 12. Persuasion - Jane Austen

+### 2. Philosophers

+1: The History of Philosophy: Volume 3 of 3 - Georg Wilhelm Hegel
+2: The Will to Power, Books III and IV - Friedrich Nietzsche
+3: The Will to Power, Books I and II - Friedrich Nietzsche
+4: The Joyful Wisdom - Friedrich Nietzsche
+5: Kant's Prolegomena - Immanuel Kant
+6: Hegel's Lectures on the History of Philosophy: Vol. 2 of 3 - Georg Wilhelm Hegel
+7: Hegel's Lectures on the History of Philosophy: Vol. 1 of 3 - Georg Wilhelm Hegel
+8: Early Greek Philosophy & Other Essays - Friedrich Nietzsche
+9: Perpetual Peace - Immanuel Kant
+10: Kant's Critique of Judgement - Immanuel Kant
+11: Thoughts Out of Season, Part 2 - Friedrich Nietzsche
+12: Human, All Too Human - Friedrich Nietzsche
+13: We Philologists, Volume 8 of 18 - Friedrich Nietzsche
+14: The Metaphysical Elements of Ethics - Immanuel Kant
+15: The Critique of Practical Reason - Immanuel Kant
+16: Fundamental Principles of the Metaphysic of Morals - Immanuel Kant
+17: Thoughts out of Season, Part One - Friedrich Nietzsche
+18: Beyond Good and Evil - Friedrich Nietzsche
+19: The Critique of Pure Reason - Immanuel Kant
+20: Thus Spake Zarathustra - Friedrich Nietzsche

 The notebook can be run on Google Colab or locally.

 - local cpu (not recommended, too slow!)